MilyaMakarenko/Designing-Scalable-and-Available-SQL-DBs/README.md

 - Extensions to SQL with error tolerance and confidence intervals

 Bottom line: Use aggregation to reduce data volume for older time series.
 Use sampling when you can accept near-enough answers for much faster performance.
 Both are trade-offs – accuracy/ detail vs. speed/resources.

+## DevOps for Scalable Relational Databases
+### Monitoring relational databases – short summary

+Database monitoring is crucial after your database is in production.
+It helps you detect problems and understand what's happening.

+What to **monitor**:

+- Resource consumption – CPU, memory, disk space, network.
+Track trends so you can add resources before you run out.

+- Top queries – A small set of queries often consumes most resources.
+Identify and tune them.
+In Postgres, pg_stat_statements shows query frequency, execution time, and blocks read/written.

+- Throughput – Work completed over time (e.g., transactions per second, active connections, queue length).
+Queue length indicates backlog – tells you where you need more resources.

+- Changes to the database – Schema changes (migrations), unexpected data volume spikes, access control changes.
+Use schema migration scripts to apply changes consistently across environments.

+- One-time changes – Merging databases, migrating from legacy systems.
+Monitor these carefully because they're unusual and may behave unexpectedly.

+- Security changes – Role changes, permission changes.
+Use audit logs to track them.

+**Metrics vs. logs:**

+- Metrics tell you something is wrong (e.g., CPU spike, disk almost full).
+They don't tell you why.

+- Logs tell you why.
+They have detailed event information from the DBMS, OS, and applications.
+For complex problems, you may need to look at multiple logs – consolidated logging helps.

+**Dashboards:**

+Tools like Grafana and Superset help visualize metrics – top queries, active connections, throughput, etc.

+Bottom line: Metrics alert you to problems.
+Logs help you find the root cause.
+Both are essential.